 Managing a fleet can be compared to juggling multiple balls while walking a tightrope.
-You have to manage various types of assets, supervise multiple employee roles, pay close attention to several rules and regulations, prioritize driver safety, and minimize costs wherever possible without compromising on the safety.
+You have to manage various types of assets, supervise multiple employee roles, pay close attention to several rules and regulations, prioritize driver safety, and minimize costs wherever possible without compromising on safety.
 Just thinking about trying to achieve it manually will make the best of the best break into a sweat.

-How Can You Reduce Risk with Fleet Management Software
+How to Reduce Fleet Management Risk?

 An EAM reduces the risk by: